GreedBlink/BETSpy/README.md

 ![GitHub repo size in bytes](https://img.shields.io/github/repo-size/GreedBlink/BETSpy.svg)

-A python version of BETS (Brazilian Economic Time Series) package.
+A python version of BETS (Brazilian Economic Time Series) R package.
 It provids access to a many data from the BACEN, FGV and IBGE.

 ## Installation